Obama to name Sally Yates as pick for deputy attorney general

 She is a vocal proponent of Holder’s policies on lowering incarceration rates by cutting jail time for low-level drug offenders.

-During her time as a federal prosecutor in Georgia, Yates led several high-profile cases, including the successful prosecution of Eric Rudolph, who bombed a building in Atlanta during the 1996 Olympics.

-Some Republicans, including Senators Ted Cruz, Mike Lee and David Vitter, have threatened to hold up confirmation of the new attorney general, who would oversee Yates, over disagreements with Obama’s new immigration policy.
+Republicans, who will take control of the Senate in 2015, have threatened to hold up confirmation of the new attorney general over disagreements with Obama’s new immigration policy.

 If confirmed, Yates will replace outgoing Deputy Attorney General James Cole, who is leaving in January and has not announced future plans.